vincemic/ai-lcars/README.md

 ## 🤖 AI-Powered Development

-**This entire application was developed using GitHub Copilot in Agent Mode with Claude Sonnet 3.5 Turbo!**
+**This entire application was developed using GitHub Copilot in Agent Mode with Claude Sonnet 4.0!**

-This project showcases the incredible power of AI-assisted development, where natural language conversations with GitHub Copilot's Agent Mode (powered by Claude Sonnet 3.5) resulted in a fully functional, production-ready Star Trek LCARS dashboard.
+This project showcases the incredible power of AI-assisted development, where natural language conversations with GitHub Copilot's Agent Mode (powered by Claude Sonnet 4.0) resulted in a fully functional, production-ready Star Trek LCARS dashboard.
 From initial repository creation to comprehensive testing, real-time data integration, audio systems, and tactical controls - every line of code, every test, and every feature was implemented through AI collaboration.

 **🎯 Development Highlights:**